CyVerse-learning-materials/foss-2019/Containers/biocontainers.rst

 .. code-block:: bash

    $ iget /iplant/home/shared/iplantcollaborative/example_data/porechop/SRR6059710.fastq
+   $ mv SRR6059710.fastq Desktop
+   $ cd Desktop

 Use 'docker pull' to Get the Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First, you will need to pull the image from the registry onto your computer.
-Use the 'docker pull' command you copied from the registry above (`Where to get a BioContainer`_).
+Use the 'docker pull' command you copied from the registry above (`Where to Get a BioContainer`_).

 .. code-block:: bash